 The Amex Platinum Card also offers a Priority Pass membership, and you can bring in two guests.
 This is objectively a hugely valuable benefit, though the reason I don’t value it much is because I also have Priority Pass memberships through two other cards, so there’s not much incremental value for me.

 The card also offers complimentary Hilton Honors Gold status.
-This is a great mid tier hotel status, though personally I’m not going to add them to my valuation, since many people already have Hilton Gold through the Hilton Honors Ascend Card from American Express
+This is a great mid tier hotel status, though personally I’m not going to add them to my valuation, since many people already have Hilton Gold through the Hilton Honors American Express Surpass® Card

 Receive complimentary breakfast as a Hilton Honors Gold member at many brands